On Infinite Prefix Normal Words: Prefix normal words, prefix normal forms, and abelian complexity

-Theorem~\ref{thm:pnfs_abcomp} means that if we know the prefix normal forms of a word, then we can compute its abelian complexity.
+Theorem~\ref{thm:pnfs_abcomp} implies that if we know the prefix normal forms of a word, then we can compute its abelian complexity.
 Conversely, the abelian complexity is the {\em width} of the area enclosed by the two words $\PNF_1(w)$ and $\PNF_0(w)$.
 In general, this fact alone does not give us the PNFs; but if we know more about the word itself, then we may be able to compute the prefix normal forms, as we will see in the case of the paperfolding word.

 We will now give two examples of the close connection between abelian complexity and prefix normal forms, using some recent results about the abelian complexity of infinite words.